This yorkshire pudding recipe is the perfect traditional accompaniment to roast beef.

 - hot beef drippings or melted butter

-Sift the four and salt into a bowl.
+- Sift the four and salt into a bowl.
 Make a well in the center.
 Pour the milk into the well.
-Stir in the milk.
+Stir in the milk with a whisk.
 Beat the eggs until fluffy then beat them into the batter.
 Add the water.
 Beat the batter well until large bubbles rise to the surface.
 You may let the batter stand covered and refrigerated for up to 1 hour.
 When ready to bake, then beat it thoroughly again.

 - Yorkshire pudding should rise and be light and airy on the inside.
 The absolutely crucial element is the hot oven and hot muffin tins.
 If they are not hot and the liquid in them isn’t really hot, the yorkshire pudding won’t rise as it should.

 - There are two keys to a perfect Yorkshire pudding: The ingredients must be at room temperature and the muffin tins must be hot before adding the batter.
 While the roast is resting the puddings can be rising.
 Get ready for an easy and delicious taste sensation.